publitas/docs/source/rest-v1.md

   }
 ```

 Images and other assets are served from: `https://view.publitas.com`.
-Image paths returned from the API are all relative to this base pat and all images are returned as `jpg` files.
+Image paths returned from the API are all relative to this base path and all images are returned as `jpg` files.

 A photoUrl returned from the API has to be concatenated to